stefanhendriks/Dune-II---The-Maker/README.md

  - single click select of units
  - camera should scroll when mouse is on edge of screen
  - player should be able to deselect units (bugged by thor)
+ - collision detection with terrain?
+ - collision detection of units

 - have foot-men (soldiers, infantry, trooper, troopers, fremen, all are alike)
 <del>